MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/Device-Health-Attestation.md

 You can install the Device Health Attestation server role and its dependencies by using Server Manager.

-After you’ve installed Windows Server 2016, the device restarts and opens Server Manager.
-If Server manager doesn’t start automatically, click **Start**, and then click **Server Manager**.
+After you've installed Windows Server 2016, the device restarts and opens Server Manager.
+If Server manager doesn't start automatically, click **Start**, and then click **Server Manager**.

 1. Click **Add roles and features**.
 2. On the **Before you begin** page, click **Next**.